-The MS-2410BC is a 10-zone FACP (Fire Alarm Control Panel), which uses conventional input devices.
+The MS-2410B is a 10-zone FACP (Fire Alarm Control Panel), which uses conventional input devices.
 The panel accepts waterflow devices, two-wire smoke detectors, four-wire smoke detectors, pull stations and other normally-open contact devices.
 Outputs include two Notification Appliance Circuits (NACs), three standard Form-C relays (alarm, trouble and supervisory) and an EIA-485 port to interface with remote annunciators and optional remote relay modules.
 The FACP is field programmable via the panel keypad.
 It also supervises all wiring, AC voltage and battery level.
+The MS-2410BE offers the same features as the MS-2410B but allows connection to 220/240 VAC input.